 After a short stop for pictures, we head to the nearby city of Corinth, one of the major stops in St Paul’s journey in Greece, and a great rival of Athens in the ancient years.

-In Corinth you will have the chance to admire the numerous ruins and remains from the antiquity.
+In Corinth, you will have the chance to admire the numerous ruins and remains from antiquity.

 The next stop of the tour is Mycenae, the capital of the Mycenaean civilization whose most famous representative is King Agamemnon, the chief of the Greek army in Troy.